octivi/anon-dump/README.md

-Octivi - Anony-Dump the anonymized database clone maker
+Octivi - Anon-Dump the anonymized database clone maker
 ======================================

 This simple tool will allow you to make anonymized clone of your database.